This National Trails Day, Don’t go hiking; help steward our trails.

 Enter the wonderful world of volunteer stewardship, local advocacy groups, and non-profit organizations.
 These folks recognize the need to find creative ways to fund, coordinate, and implement solutions to maintain access to our most popular recreation areas.
 Local advocacy groups organize passionate volunteers to help steward the parks, forests and open spaces that are seeing impacts from heavy use.
 They coordinate with the land manager to bring community volunteers to help, often bringing skills and expertise that supplement the needs of the park.
 These groups have become a saving grace to public land managers across the country and they have played a critical role in highlighting the importance of public access to lands for recreation.

-National Trails Day is coming up – June 1st.
-Celebrate trails this day by finding a local organization that is seeking volunteers for a trail project.
+Celebrate trails National Trails Day this year by finding a local organization that is seeking volunteers for a trail project.
 If you can’t find one, speak to the land managers at your local park or open space to see if you can help arrange a cleanup.
 At the least, go out and admire the hard work that has gone into the trail, send a thank you to a local organization, or donate to a group that is maintaining access for your favorite trails.